DRCMR Logo 300px Color

 How to do a PhD at the DRMCR

 As a graduate student the opportunities for how to continue with your career are both overwhelmingly comprehensive and frighteningly unspecific, leaving most students slightly left alone once they have to choose the next step.
 This is why the DRCMR might be the perfect place for you to start, if you decide to continue your journey in research.
-The DRCMR offers a very broad spectrum of research topics, ranging from basic understanding of control of action to longitudinal studies about aging of the healthy brain to therapeutic interventions.
+The DRCMR offers a very broad spectrum of research topics, ranging from basic understanding of control of action to longitudinal studies about aging of the healthy brain to therapeutic interventions and hardware development.
 The methods applied are equally broad, dealing not only with neuroimaging techniques like fMRI, but also neurophysiological measurements like EEG and neuromodulatory techniques like non-invasive brain stimulation, giving you the opportunity to exploit your interests in many different directions.

 To start with, simply learn more about the different research groups at our institute on our homepage, and once you find an area or even a specific topic that catches your scientific interest, do not hesitate to contact directly one of the group leaders and express your interest in contributing to their work.
 The DRCMR is a very open-minded institution in which demonstrating interest and motivation will always be appreciated and you will have the chance to introduce yourself and your application.